 In the first Modern Warfare, Outlaw sees an escorting Cobra get shot down and, despite the nuclear threat, they decide to try and rescue the pilot of the Cobra.
 It's pointless as the nuke goes off just seconds before Outlaw reaches minimum safe distance.

-The impact of the scene is enhanced by the fact that Price reflects on the long history between him and Soap as various pictures of Soap and Price are shown in cheery moods during their Task Force 141 days (Ghost appears in one of these pictures too along with what looks like an American soldier).
+The impact of the scene is enhanced by the fact that Price reflects on the long history between him and Soap as various pictures of Soap and Price are shown in cheery moods during their Task Force 141 days (Ghost appears in one of these pictures too along with Sandman).
 Price then says regarding Soap that you don't really appreciate your friends and their accomplishments until they are gone and you try your best to keep the fond memories of them alive even as their faces fade from your memory.

 The fatherly vibe is present in every conversation.
 Note that he is the only person in any of the games to address Price by his first name, John.
 Even as late as the current game, the Master-Apprentice Chain remains intact.

 A small but significant Heartwarming moment appears in the briefing of "Dust to Dust" - when the logo of Task Force 141 is shown, the "DISAVOWED" ribbon is no longer blemishing the aforementioned seal of true badassery.
 Price did it.
 He won.
 He cleared their names of treason and acts of terror, and theyre legally authorized to hunt Makarov.
 Now if only Soap and the rest of Task Force 141 had lived to see it...

 The fact that this is shown immediately after Price's briefing wall shrine drives it home.